Site safety induction requirements when using contractors and subcontractors

 - review the way work is carried out and the risk assessment

-To ensure that there is cooperation and coordination between you/your staff and the contractors/subcontractors, you should have a site safety induction (hse induction training) in place, as well as:
+To ensure that there is cooperation and coordination between you/your staff and the contractors/subcontractors, you should have a contractor safety induction (hse induction training) in place, as well as:

 - provide all parties with information, instruction and training on anything that may affect their safety – a health & safety induction training programme would be beneficial